 9. Cows Are Sacred in the Hindu Culture

-In Hindu-cultures cows are beloved animals.
+In Hindu cultures, cows are beloved animals.
 They walk down the streets at will and are invited to be part of many local traditions.
-In some areas, there are even laws featuring strict punishment to those who harm or kill cows.
+In some areas, there are even laws featuring strict punishment for those who harm or kill cows.

 10. Cows Aren’t Big Sleepers